LatchyCat/LatchyCat/README.md

 ## About Me 🚀
 - I'm Brasilian/American
 - 31 years old
-- Training to join the US Navy
+- Training to join the US Military

 ### What I’m Working On 🎯
 - I specialize in creating applications with intelligent, real-time search.
 These apps utilize hybrid search—a combination of semantic and keyword methods—to understand user intent.
 The underlying vector embeddings ensure contextual accuracy, while WebSockets provide the scalable, low-latency infrastructure for instant data retrieval